 - Deposit up to $1,000,000

-Qudos Bank is a 2022 Mozo Experts Choice Award winner for Australia’s Best Large Mutual Bank and offers a high 3.00% p.a. interest rate for 3-year deposit terms when interest is paid on maturity.
-Terms start at 3 months and go up to 3 years for deposits from $2,000 to $1,000,00.
-Unfortunately, the interest earned on your term deposit cannot be paid to an external bank account.
-But Qudos does offer automatic rollovers if you wish to extend your term deposit.
+Qudos Bank award winning Term Deposit^ offers a 4.65% p.a. interest rate for a 1-year term when interest is paid at maturity.
+Terms start at three months and go up to 3 years for deposits from $2,000 to $1,000,000.
+Unfortunately, the interest earned cannot be paid to an external bank account.
+But Qudos does offer automatic rollovers if you wish to extend the term.